AudeAllen/Pands-Project/README.md

 Summary Columns returned

--count - The number of not-empty values
+- count - The number of not-empty values
--mean - The average (mean) value
+- mean - The average (mean) value
--std - The standard deviation
+- std - The standard deviation
--min - the minimum value
+- min - the minimum value
--25% - The 25% percentile - how many of the values are less than the given percentile – 25%
+- 25% - The 25% percentile - how many of the values are less than the given percentile – 25%
--50% - The 50% percentile - how many of the values are less than the given percentile – 50%
+- 50% - The 50% percentile - how many of the values are less than the given percentile – 50%
--75% - The 75% percentile - how many of the values are less than the given percentile – 75%
+- 75% - The 75% percentile - how many of the values are less than the given percentile – 75%
--max - the maximum value
+- max - the maximum value